List of Death in Paradise characters: Detective Sergeant Camille Bordey

 A former undercover investigator, she was assigned as Detective Sergeant because her cover was blown when she was arrested during Poole's first investigation.
 She was the team's best investigator after Poole, often handling the computer work.
 Initially, she and Poole did not get along at all as a result of a culture clash, but over time the two began to get along better and made a good team, and their friendship even showed hints of romance.
 When Poole briefly left the island, she admitted she admired him considerably, and was pleased when he chose to return.
 His murder in the opening scenes of Series 3 devastated her and she was unsure about his successor, DI Humphrey Goodman, although she warmed to him over time.
 She was then offered an undercover job in Paris in Series 4, and she decided to leave.
 As she left, she kissed Humphrey despite not previously expressing emotions for him, although he had for her.

 Her mother Catherine owns a popular local bar.
 Her father, Marlon Croft, who lives in the neighboring island of St. Lucia, reappears in Series 3, Episode 5, protecting his goddaughter, who's implicated in a case.
 After suspecting him, Camille starts reconciling with him.

 In Series 10, Episode 6, Camille returns to the island after Commissioner Patterson contacted her to return to help on a case, and due to her mother being admitted to hospital after being attacked.
 She successfully helps the team solve the case and, following advice given to her after conversing with a memory of DI Richard Poole, decides to spend a few weeks away with Catherine to make up for not visiting her since leaving the island, after which she returned to her role in Paris.

 In Series 12, Episode 8, Catherine reveals that Camille and her boyfriend are expecting a baby back in Paris.
+She returns for a guest appearance via video call in Series 13, Episode 1, where she gives birth and later offers advise to Neville Parker.